-His major new work, library of exile, feels the like the logical next step for the artist-cum-author.
-The installation, which debuted at the Venice Biennale as part of a larger work entitled psalm, is set to travel to the British Museum in 2020 via the Japanisches Palais in Dresden.
+Edmund de Waal's temporary pavilion, Library of Exile, is coming to the British Museum.
+This week the installation, which debuted at the Venice Biennale as part of a larger work entitled psalm, will be placed in Room 2, accompanied by four vitrine works, containing examples of the artist's famous ceramics.
 The library consists of a structure housing almost 2000 books by exiled authors, going back to the Roman poet Ovid.
 Visitors are encouraged to sit and read the works and to consider writing – and its translation – as an act of migration.

 |What||Library of exile, British Museum|

 |Where||British Museum, Great Russell St, London, WC1B 3DG | MAP|